radiantearth/stac-psc/minutes/2025-12-15-psc-meeting.md

 ## Agenda

-- Discussion around updates to STAC API discussions
+- Discussion around updates to STAC API discussions and how to manage potentially conflicting implementations
 - Japan STAC Summit/Sprint at JAXA
   - PSC to fund PSC member travel
   - Need to arrange catering and other logistics